-Welcome fall with this Apple Cranberry Crisp!
-Cinnamon baked apples, a sweet & tart layer of cranberry sauce topped with a candied, crumbly, buttery oat topping!
+Welcome Fall with this Apple Cranberry Crisp!
+Cinnamon baked apples, a sweet & tart layer of cranberry topped with a candied, crumbly, buttery oat topping!
 This recipe is made easy using canned cranberry sauce.

 I quote myself: